 Select the main colour of the frame and forks.
-You can opt for a single solid colour throughout or a 2 colour fade (gradient, more on gradient below).
+You can choose a single solid colour throughout or opt for a 2 colour fade (gradient, more on this below).

 Step 3.
 Decal Colour

-Choose the colour of your downtube decals, there are 16 in total to choose from!
+Choose the colour of your downtube decals, depending upon the type of bike there can be anything between 15 and 30 options to choose from!

 Step 4.
 Gradient